 Prepare the Dough

-- In a small saucepan, combine the vegetable shortening, butter, and achiote.
-Heat over medium until very hot.
+In a small saucepan, combine the vegetable shortening, butter, and achiote.
+Heat over medium until hot.

-- Knead mixture until it forms a smooth dough, adding 1 to 2 tablespoons of water if the dough seems dry.
+Knead the mixture until it forms a smooth dough, adding 1 to 2 tablespoons of water if the dough seems dry.
 Set the dough aside for 30 minutes to an hour.

 Assemble and Bake the Salteñas